Twofold Multiprior Preferences and Failures of Contingent Reasoning

-The idea behind twofold conservative preferences (TFC, henceforth) is not new.
-TFC has been proposed in philosophy by \cite{kyburg1983rational}, as a theory of choice that is more robust than subjective expected utility.
-In decision theory, the theoretical structure of interval orders introduced by \cite{fishburn1973interval} also uses TFC.
-More recently, the logic described by TFC has found fruitful applications in mechanism design. \cite{li} introduced the notion of \df{obvious strategy-proofness}, a solution concept which requires truthtelling to be optimal even when its consequences are evaluated according to the worst-case scenario, but the consequences of a false report are evaluated according to the best-case scenario.
-Obvious strategy-proofness is the subject of a recent, growing, literature.
+Twofold preferences have been proposed in philosophy by \cite{kyburg1983rational}, as a theory of choice that is more robust than subjective expected utility; and \cite{nozick1969newcomb} proposed strategy-dependent reasoning as a contrast to contingent reasoning to explain Newcomb's paradox.
+In decision theory, the theoretical structure of interval orders introduced by \cite{fishburn1973interval} also uses twofold preferences.
+More recently, the logic behind twofold preferences has found fruitful applications in mechanism design. \cite{li} introduced the notion of \df{obvious strategy-proofness}, a solution concept which requires truthtelling to be optimal even when its consequences are evaluated according to the worst-case scenario, but the consequences of a false report are evaluated according to the best-case scenario.
+Obvious strategy-proofness is the subject of a recent, growing, literature in mechanism design.

-In this paper we seek to better understand the foundations and implications of TFC in a formal model of decision making under uncertainty.
-Our main contributions are to provide an axiomatic characterization of twofold conservative preferences, and explore how they differ from alternative formalizations of the principle of conservatism in choice: chiefly how TFC departs from the model of \cite{bewley2002knightian}.
-Our axioms single out TFC for how it treats constant acts, for its ability to combine preferences for, as well as against, ambiguity; and finally for how it limits state-by-state reasoning.